liweyeh/playwright-test/README.md

   Runs @visual tagged tests, posts test summary to PR, deploys HTML report to GitHub Pages, and adds a comment with the live report link.
-  - **on_pr_merge.yml**:  Automated workflow triggered when a PR is merged into main.
+  - **on_pr_merge.yml**: Automated workflow triggered on push to main branch (including merged PRs).
-  Runs `pnpm pw-test:update-visual`, commits and pushes updated snapshot images back to the repository.
+  Runs `pnpm pw-test:update-visual` to update visual snapshots with `@visual` tag, automatically commits and pushes updated snapshot images back to main using git-auto-commit-action.

 ## pnpm Commands